-The EIGE (2017) research on cyberviolence against women and girls refers that one in three women will suffer some form of violence during her life, and it is estimated that one in ten women has suffered some form of cyberviolence since the age of 15.
+The European Institute for Gender Equality, in its research on cyberviolence against women and girls, refers that one in three women will suffer some form of violence during her life, and it is estimated that one in ten girls has suffered some form of cyberviolence by the age of 15.

-The COVID-19 pandemic has intensified the impact of cyberviolence, as Almenar (2021) points out; the risks of suffering cyberharassment, violations of privacy and other online crimes related with gender-based violence have increased in line with the higher rates of Internet use during the COVID-19 health crisis.
+The COVID-19 pandemic intensified the impact of cyberviolence, as Almenar (2021) points out.
+The risks of suffering cyberharassment, violations of privacy and other online crimes related with gender-based violence increased in line with the higher rates of Internet use during this health crisis.

 The #PreventGBV project works for the early prevention of gender-based violence among young people in conflict with the law who are in the juvenile justice systems of Spain, Finland, Italy, Portugal and Romania.